 The former Planning Minister Kevin Stewart promised to consider hilltracks again during a major review of “Permitted Development Rights”; this was expected to start in 2020, though was delayed due to the pandemic.
-We will hold the Scottish Government to this pledge.
-Further information about this next stage will be published here as more information becomes available.
+We have recently written to the current Planning Minister, Tom Arthur, and the Chief Planner highlighting our concerns about this delay.
+Further information about the next stage of the campaign will be published here as more information becomes available.

 Take photos!
 Photos which help to show why planning legislation needs tightening are really helpful to the campaign.
 If you come across a new track/track of concern when you are out in the hills, please send us a photo and details.
 You can send photos via email hilltracks email

 Share your photos on social media #hilltracks photos